What it Impotency or ED?

 What Causes Erectile Dysfunction :

 Impotence can arise through multiple causes, both physical and psychological.
 A number of related heart conditions are common causes of ED, including:

 • heart disease

-Erectile Dysfunction can occurs when any of the events is disrupted.
+Erectile Dysfunction can occur when any of the events is disrupted.
 The sequence includes nerve impulses in the brain, spinal column and area around the Penis and response in muscles, fibrous tissues, veins and arteries in and near the Corpora Cavarnosa.
-Diseases such as Diabetes, kidney diseases multiple schlerosis, athroschlerosis, vascular diseases and neurological diseases caused erectile dysfunction.
+Diseases such as Diabetes, kidney diseases multiple sclerosis, atherosclerosis, vascular diseases and neurological diseases caused erectile dysfunction.

-Surgery, (specially radical prostate surgery for cancer) can also injures nerves and arteries near the penis, injury to the penis, spinal chord, prostate, bladder and pelvis can lead to erectile dysfunction, smooth muscles, arteries and fibrouse tissues of the corpora cavarnossa.
-Many common allopathic medicine like anti-hypertensive, anti-histamine, anti-depressant, tranquilizer, appetite suppressant and ulcer healing drugs can produce erectile dysfunction.
-Psychological factors such as stress, anxiety, guilt, depression, low self esteem, and fear of sexual failure cause erectile dysfunction.
+Surgery, (especially radical prostate surgery for cancer) can also injure nerves and arteries near the penis, injury to the penis, spinal cord, prostate, bladder and pelvis can lead to erectile dysfunction, smooth muscles, arteries and fibrous tissues of the corpora cavarnossa.
+Much common allopathic medicines like anti-hypertensive, anti-histamine, anti-depressant, tranquillizer, appetite suppressant and ulcer healing drugs can produce erectile dysfunction.
+Psychological factors such as stress, anxiety, guilt, depression, low self-esteem, and fear of sexual failure cause erectile dysfunction.

-Patient suffering from infection , gastric disturbances, who have undergone surgery recently, trauma, and during convalsence are likely to suffer from transient dysfunction.
+Patient suffering from an infection, gastric disturbances, who have undergone surgery recently, trauma, and during convalescence are likely to suffer from transient dysfunction.
 Other possible causes are smoking, and chronic alcoholism.

 Diet & Lifestyle

 • Exercise regularly, Regular exercise can improve your health in many ways.